2025 Arizona State Sun Devils football team

-The 2025 Arizona State Sun Devils football team represents Arizona State University as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-They are led by Kenny Dillingham in his third year as their head coach.
-The Sun Devils play their home games at Mountain America Stadium located in Tempe, Arizona.
-The season will be the Sun Devils' second year in the Big 12.
+The 2025 Arizona State Sun Devils football team represented Arizona State University as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+They were led by Kenny Dillingham in his third year as their head coach.
+The Sun Devils played their home games at Mountain America Stadium located in Tempe, Arizona.
+The season was the Sun Devils' second year in the Big 12.

+The Arizona State Sun Devils drew an average home attendance of 54,444, the 37th-highest of all college football teams.